A new perspective on interiors of ice-rich planets: Ice-rock mixture instead of ice on top of rock: Discussion

-We assume ice to rock ratio of 1:1 for formation exterior to the water iceline.
-However, water ice content exterior to the iceline can vary with stellar metallicity between 50\% to 6\% \citep{bitsch20}, and with short-lived radiogenic heating \citep{lichtenberg19}.
+(2) We assume an ice to rock {mass} ratio of 1:1 for formation exterior to the water iceline.
+However, water ice content exterior to the iceline can vary with stellar metallicity between 50\% and 6\% \citep{bitsch20}, and with short-lived radiogenic heating \citep{lichtenberg19}.
 Atmosphere-free objects in the outer solar system have an ice to rock ratio of 1:2 \citep{nimmo19}.
-This lower (than 1:1) ice fraction of atmosphere free bodies may be the outcome of ice evaporation during a violent solid accretion.
-A gaseous envelope may prevent the ices from escaping to space, as water-rich envelopes are less probable to escape \citep{biersteker20}.
-Variation in ice to rock mass ratio affects the mixing properties below the ice-rock SCP, as described in appendix A. Yet, the effect of the ice to rock ratio on the results we show here is limited.
-Laboratory experiments show that varying the water fraction between 5\% to 95\% shifts the miscibility threshold by about 200K \citep{kessel15}.
-On the wide temperature range of super-Earth to Neptune mass planets such a difference is insignificant for the point we make here.
+The lower (than 1:1) ice fraction of atmosphere free bodies may be the outcome of ice evaporation during violent solid accretion.
+A gaseous envelope may prevent the ices from escaping to space, as water-rich envelopes are less probable to escape \citep{biersteker21,aguichine21}.
+The ice to rock mass ratio affects the mixing properties below the ice-rock SCP, as described in appendix~\ref{apx:curve}.
+Fortunately, the effect of the ice to rock ratio on the results we show here is limited; varying the water fraction between 5\% and 95\% shifts the miscibility threshold by about 200\,K \citep{kessel15}.
+On the wide temperature range in the interior of super-Earth to Neptune mass planets such a difference is insignificant for the point we make here.

-The EoS of ice, rock, hydrogen, and helium, as well as the opacity in use affect the results.
-New EoS of water \citep{mazevet19} and of H,He \citep{chabrier19} exhibit higher densities than previous calculations, including this study.
-However, an increase in density is not expected to change qualitatively our findings.
-Opacity of metal-rich envelopes, although crucial for the thermal evolution, can be strongly affected by the metals micro-physics in time \citep{movsh08} which is somewhat uncertain.
+(3) The EoS of ice, rock, hydrogen, and helium, as well as the radiative opacity we use affect the results.
+New EoSs of water \citep{mazevet19} and of H, He \citep{chabrier19} exhibit higher densities than previous calculations, including this study.
+An increase in density is not expected to qualitatively change our findings. {Moreover,} opacity of metal-rich envelopes, although crucial for the thermal evolution, can be strongly affected by the metals micro-physics in time \citep{movsh08} which is somewhat uncertain.
 Therefore, we tested several other values of higher and lower opacity.
 As expected, higher opacity slows the cooling and keeps the interior temperatures higher than is shown here, and lower opacity lead to slightly lower temperatures.
 In all the cases that we explored, the interior structure properties that we find here and the trends for migrated planets are similar.